Aubade for LR

 but lie a bit longer beside me.
 Let the work wait,

-while there are still mornings like this left to waste.
+while there are still mornings like this still to savor.

 Fort Lee, NJ